 One of my clients asked me yesterday if I could help her specifically with converting cold prospects into warm leads.
 I’ve been working with her business for a few months around their wider marketing and new business strategy – and the question came up as we’re about to move into the tactical stage.

 Her actual question – verbatim – was this.
-“Might you be able to help us work out how to turn a cold lead into a lukewarm lead….and warm ones into hot stuff as I have ideas, but nothing in the way of a structured plan and little in the way of confidence.”
+“Can you help us work out how to turn a cold lead into a lukewarm lead….and warm ones into hot stuff as I have ideas, but nothing in the way of a structured plan and little in the way of confidence.”

 The good news is you don’t have to be, and hopefully the tips below might help you get started, if only by busting a few of the myths that exist that might be holding you back from getting started.

 - Marketing is common sense, not a mystical digital or creative art.
 OK, there are areas where creative talents or very specific digital skills will help you get stuff done quicker or more elegantly, but real marketing is common sense.
 I can set you off on the right track with these questions and pointers.

 - Who are your target audience?

 - Where do they spend their time?
 If you don’t know, you can go about asking them with a spot of customer research.